puppetlabs/repo_housekeeper/README.md

 ## Using the tools

-Note: Right now, there's only the one `stale_pulls` task.
+Note: Right now, there's only a few tasks; `stale_pulls` that calls out old stagnant pull requests, and `codeowner_coverage` that just looks for public repositories without `CODEOWNERS` files.

 The tasks are self-configured in the repository as `config.yaml`.
 You'll also need the Community Team sendgrid token for sending mail.
 You can get that from the Community Team for testing, but